Changes to visiting arrangements and a number of services are in place. For more details visit our Coronavirus page

 - Parents/carers of children staying overnight: will have car parking charges discounted to the two-hour rate

 If you qualify for a concession the relevant ward/department will complete a concession slip.
 If you feel you may be eligible for this but have not been offered, please ask.
-The slip and your car parking ticket should then be taken to the Patient Advice and Liaison Service (PALS) located at the Main Entrance area.
+The slip and your car parking ticket should then be taken to the general office which is located next to the main reception at Hereford County Hospital.
 They will validate your ticket to the appropriate rate between 9am – 5pm, Monday to Friday.
-Out of hours the CP Plus Attendants will validate the concessions, please contact one of the attendants within the car parks
+Out of hours the CP Plus Attendants will validate the concessions, please contact one of the attendants within the car parks.

 Frequent parkers – patients and visitors